jasonjac2/OneMoreWiki/Reference-Commands.md

 references_ checkbox.
 Depending on the number of pages and notebooks, this can be time consuming.

 ## Embed Page and Update Embedded Pages
-The _Embed Page_ command embeds the entire contents of a selected page into the current page at the cursor location.
+The _Embed Page_ command embeds the contents of a selected page into the current page at the cursor location.
+This will only embed the first outline on the page; outlines are the boxes that appear and let you move content around the page.
 The embedded content is wrapped in a single-cell table with a visible border to indicate that it is embedded content.
 Click the [Refresh] link in the upper right of the table cell to refresh the embedded contents and synchronize with any changes from the source page.

 The _Update Embedded Pages_ command will refresh and resynchronize the content of all embedded pages on the current page.